-When someone has been arrested for a crime, he, or she, may be released through a bail bond.
-A bond is a dollar amount that the judge determines an accused, or defendant, pay to be released from jail.
-The bond acts as security that the defendant will adhere to any bond conditions and will appear for their trial.
+When someone has been arrested for a crime, he or she may be released by posting a bail bond.
+A bond is a promise by a surety insurance company to pay a bail amount that the judge determines a defendant must pay to be released from jail.
+The bond acts as security that the defendant will adhere to any bond conditions and will appear for his or her trial.

 - Going to work, or if unemployed looking for work

 - Meet court-appointed supervisor at predetermined intervals of time